manoj-g1/power_bi_Projects/README.md

 # Power BI Projects

-This repository contains Power BI reports, dashboards, and datasets for business analytics and data visualization.
+This repository contains Power BI reports, dashboards, and datasets for data analytics and data visualization.

----

  📂 Structure